Cult of Pedagogy Search

 How to Turn Rubric Scores into Grades

-…notice that the space for scores has been left blank.
-There’s a reason for that: When students are given both feedback and number or letter grades, their motivation often drops and they tend to ignore the written feedback (Butler & Nisan, 1986).
+…given both feedback and number or letter grades, their motivation often drops and they tend to ignore the written feedback (Butler & Nisan, 1986).
 My own experience has proved this to be true; I have often spent hours giving written feedback on student writing, but found they often ignored that.
 Now I know this was because the feedback also included a grade.
-No-grades advocate Alfie Kohn, in his piece From Degrading to De-Grading, recommends that teachers who want to avoid this effect…
+No-grades advocate Alfie Kohn, in his piece From Degrading to De-Grading, recommends that teachers who want to avoid this effect “make grades as invisible as possible for as long as possible.”
+With that in mind, in this round,…

 Read More